OpentheGaet/Rest-api-Angular/README.md

 The admin can log on the admin part, after being identified by the application, he can manage the application while creating albums, styles, artists...

-The system is protected via the guard system wich allows the visitors to be identified as users or an administrator, if the visitors is not identified, they can not access to the protected part of the application or can not let a comment.
+The system is protected via the guard system wich allows the visitors to be identified as users or as an administrator, if the visitors is not identified, they can not access to the protected part of the application or can not let a comment.